MicrosoftDocs/sdk-api/sdk-api-src/content/synchapi/nf-synchapi-createeventa.md

 If this parameter is <b>TRUE</b>, the function creates a manual-reset event object, which requires the use of the
       <a href="/windows/desktop/api/synchapi/nf-synchapi-resetevent">ResetEvent</a> function to set the event state to nonsignaled.
 If
-      this parameter is <b>FALSE</b>, the function creates an auto-reset event object, and system automatically resets the event state to nonsignaled after a single waiting thread has been released.
+      this parameter is <b>FALSE</b>, the function creates an auto-reset event object, and the system automatically resets the event state to nonsignaled after a single waiting thread has been released.

 ### -param bInitialState [in]